 PGR7.6 Reasonable adjustments in viva voce examinations, progress review and examination of taught modules

-- PGR7.6.1R [E18.1R] Where appropriate, PGRs may receive extra time or other exam adjustments.
-In the case of viva voce examinations and progress review these adjustments can be varied and wide ranging and must be discussed and agreed individually with the Graduate School in advance.
+- PGR7.6.1R [E18.1R] Where appropriate, PGRs may receive extra time or other assessment adjustments.
+In the case of viva voce examinations and progress review, these adjustments can be varied and wide ranging and must be discussed and agreed individually with the Graduate School in advance.

 Further information and guidance

 - The University encourages all applicants to disclose any disability and support needs they might have.
 Without this information, we cannot offer you the appropriate information and support, eg about Disabled Students Allowance (DSA), viva voce examination adjustments, one-to-one mentoring support, etc.